CommandersAct/pods/TCSDK/README.md

 <ul>
 <li>Weight from 110 ko to 120 ko in your application depending on the iPhone model.</li>
 <li>Fully threaded and asynchronous.</li>
-<li>Automatic enabling / disabling depending on the Internet reachability or battery level.</li>
 <li>Offline mode (the hits are stored in the phone to be replayed at the next launch.)</li>
 <li>Very low CPU and memory usage.</li>
 <li>Dynamic variable storage.
 If a value never changes, it's possible to set it only once.</li>